themanaworld/policies/policies/privacy-policy.md

 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

+## Changes to this policy

+We may change this policy at any time and for any reason.
+A notice in game, on the forums and on IRC will be given every time there is a modification.

 ## Contacting Us